eed3si9n/eed3si9n.com/original/sbt-010-guide.md

 <scala>inConfig(Test)(baseCompileSettings)
 </scala>

+<a name="per-task-keys"></a>
+## notes on scoping keys under tasks
+Due to [an existing bug][34] in sbt 0.10, one should be careful when reusing existing keys and scoping it under a task.
+Given the default configurations `Seq(Compile, Runtime, Test, Provided, Optional)`, a key scoped under task can potentially mask normal delegation of a configuration-scoped key.

+An example I have encountered is `test`, which delegates to `test in Test`.
+When I wired `test in assembly in Runtime`, the build was unable to resolve `test` as `test:test`.
+Current workaround likely is to define a custom configuration extending `Runtime`.

 ## read the documents, source, and other's source
 The [the official wiki][2] is full of useful information.
 It feels a bit scattered, but you can usually find information if you know what you're looking for.
 Here are links to some useful pages: